threefoldtech/grid_deployment/README.md

 ## TFGrid Zero-OS Bootstrap Generator

 The bootstrap service is used to create ZOS bootstrap images.
-Farmers use such images to deploy 3Nodes on the Grid.
+Farmers use bootstrap images to set up 3Nodes on the TFGrid.

 ## TFChain Validator

-The grid run on TFChain.
-We provide an easy installer to set up a validator.
+The TFGrid runs on TFChain.
+An easy-to-use installer is provided to set up a validator.

 ## TFGrid Snapshots

 Daily snapshots can be found [here](https://bknd.snapshot.grid.tf/).
 To set up your own snapshot creation, read [this documentation](https://github.com/threefoldtech/grid_deployment/tree/development/grid-snapshots).

 You can also use Rsync to download the snapshots.
-Check [this link](https://github.com/threefoldtech/grid_deployment/tree/development/grid-snapshots#public-rsync-provided-by-threefold).
+Check [this link](https://github.com/threefoldtech/grid_deployment/tree/development/grid-snapshots#public-rsync-provided-by-threefold) for more information.